 Your eyes are blurry from reading and your stomach is crying for nourishment.
 Yep, it's finals week and time for "Late Night Munchies!"
 This Henderson Dining Hall event features great snacks, entertainment, and empathy (from fellow finals sufferers!).
 Held during finals week in fall and spring semesters.

 In 1968, Professor Raeburn Wallace had this great idea - why not share the rich cultural diversity of the campus and with members of the community?
 International Night was born and has continued to host hundreds of students, staff and community residents each spring.

 The attraction?
 Samples of international cuisine, posters, videos, displays, one-on-one history lessons and musical and dance performances.
 Held in April after the snow and before commencement.

 In 2022, students, faculty, and staff set a new record: 238,732 pounds of food collected!

 It's early November and the UF community are in a frenzy of food collection, bringing in canned goods by trucks, wagons and even backpacks!
 The Helping Hands Food Drive is a tradition that helps community organizations feed the hungry and lets The University of Findlay students, faculty and staff experience the joy of giving back to the community!
 What could be better a few weeks before Thanksgiving?

 Led by David Harr, director of dining services, the food drive has been a fall tradition since 2006.
 In 2009-2010, UF ranked first among college campuses nationwide for pounds of food collected.
-To date, the University community has donated 318,456 pounds of food to Chopin Hall, a local charitable organization.
+To date, the University community has donated more than one million pounds of food to Chopin Hall, a local charitable organization.